hongymagic/nextjs-post-to-middleware/README.md

 ## Parsing POST request body in _middleware

-*None of these work at the moment* (See latest commit date for date reference).
+(See latest commit date for date reference).

+None of these following examples work on Vercel, however they work locally when run via `next dev`.

 ### JSON